jacebenson/cedar/docs/versioned_docs/version-2.0/uploads.md

 ### 2. Configuring the Upload savers and Uploads extension

-To make it easier (and more consistent) dealing with file uploads, Redwood gives you a standardized way of saving your uploads (i.e. write to storage) by using what we call "savers," along with our custom Uploads extension that will handle deletion and updates automatically for you.
+To make it easier (and more consistent) dealing with file uploads, Cedar gives you a standardized way of saving your uploads (i.e. write to storage) by using what we call "savers," along with our custom Uploads extension that will handle deletion and updates automatically for you.

 :::note